become an expert birder on the slopes.

 Red Crossbill

 The Red Crossbill is a stocky finch with a unique crossed bill designed for prying open pine cones.
 Males are brick-red or orange, while females are olive-yellow with grayish wings.
-These birds are often seen in flocks, chattering as they forage in the treetops.
+These birds are often seen in large flocks, chattering as they forage among Alta's treetops.

 Cassin's Finch